RediSearch/RediSearch/docs/docs/query/exact-match.md

 ## Full-text field

 A detailed explanation of full-text queries is available in the [full-text queries documentation](/docs/interact/search-and-query/query/full-text).
-You can also query for an exact match of words within a text:
+You can also query for an exact match of a phrase within a text:

 ```
-FT.SEARCH index "@field:\"text\""
+FT.SEARCH index "@field:\"phrase\""
 ```

 {{% alert title="Important" color="warning" %}}
-The text must be wrapped by escaped double quotes for an exact match query.
+The phrase must be wrapped by escaped double quotes for an exact match query.

+You can't use a phrase that starts with a [stop word](/docs/interact/search-and-query/advanced-concepts/stopwords).
 {{% /alert  %}}

 Here is an example for finding all bicycles that have a description containing the exact text 'rough terrain':